VileRik/Orthographic2DCameraController/README.md

 public void Sweep(OrthographicCameraState targetState, float duration, Action onFinish = null)
 ```

-.. so let's say we have a `GameObject` in the variable `boss`, we have the instance of the `Orthographic2DCameraController` attached to our main camera in the variable `cameraController`, and we have function that activates an animation where the boss character starts taunting the player character, `activateBossTauntAnimation()`.
+.. so let's say we have a scenario where we have the following:
+* a `GameObject` in the variable `boss`
+* the instance of the `Orthographic2DCameraController` that is attached to our main camera in the variable `cameraController`
+* a function `activateBossTauntAnimation()` that activates an animation where the boss character starts taunting the player character

-So the camera is currently following the player character, and then the boss character appears.
+So in this scenario the camera is currently following the player character, and then the boss character appears.
 What we want to do then is have the camera stop following the player character, sweep over to the boss character to an orthographic size of 10 while swinging the camera around 180 degrees in 1.5 seconds, then trigger the taunt animation function.

 What we would do then is the following: